Kuhalipaul/Digital_clock_project/README.md

 # Digital_clock_project
- I made this project with HTML, CSS and JS
+ I made this project with HTML, CSS and JS.
+ You can access it here (use Google Chrome!): https://digital-clock-testing.netlify.app/